bennycheung/bennycheung.github.io/_posts/2023-07-11-journey-of-building-scale-model-dioramas.md

 ![]({{ site.baseurl }}images/journey-of-building-scale-model-dioramas/Model_OpelBlitz_Flakvierling_Making_08.png)

 For our diorama, we picture the old stone barn bearing the marks of time and weather.
 It has a crumbling, aged feel, the signs of dampness and the passage of time represented by patches of moss growing around the door rims and on the roof.
-These weathering details, skillfully applied through paint and design, elevate the realism of our diorama and enrich the scene atmosphere.
+These weathering details, skillfully applied through paint and design, which enrich the scene atmosphere.

 ## Composition